 Figures and ornaments were painted on the body of the vessel using shapes and colors reminiscent of silhouettes.
 Delicate contours were painted before firing, and details could be reinforced and highlighted with opaque colors, usually white and red.

 The most important areas of production, apart from Attica, were in Southern Italy.
 The style was also adopted in other parts of Greece.
-Etruria became an important centre of production outside the Greek World.
+Etruria became an important center of production outside the Greek World.